marklourenco/train-scheduling-simulation/README.md

 1. Clone the repository to your local machine.
 2. Compile the code using any C++ compiler (e.g., `g++` or Visual Studio).
 3. Run the executable to simulate the scheduling and platform usage.

----

-This description should provide a good overview of the code's functionality, and it also includes enough detail for others to understand how to use it and what to expect from the program.
-Let me know if you'd like to add anything else!